Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 It uses greenlets.
 With greenlet, you can wrap an async function with a regular function.
-I will dwell on the implementation later.
-But what it gives you is, you achieve some compatibility between sync and async code.
+It lets to achieve some compatibility between sync and async code.

 Normally, sync and async code are not compatible: if you need to support both sync and async I/O, you have to write two separate libraries.